Pattaya: Economy

 Fourteen million visitors in 2018 contributed 239 billion baht to the city's treasury.
 That represents more than 70% of Pattaya's total income for the year.
 The city's leadership plans to reduce Pattaya's reliance on tourism to 60% by 2025 by transforming itself into "Neo Pattaya", an international business center.
 Key to the plans are infrastructure improvements: 9.5 billion baht for flood management projects and upgrading sewage treatment plants to handle 130,000 m^{3} of waste per day, up from 67,000 m^{3} per day in 2019.

-Pattaya's thriving real estate market plays a pivotal role in bolstering the local economy.
-The continuous growth in the sector, particularly driven by foreign interest in condos, contributes significantly to employment, from construction to property management.
-Increased property transactions also generate substantial revenue through taxes and fees, further enhancing the city's fiscal health.

-During 2020-2022, Pattaya witnessed a limited number of new projects, resulting in high absorption rates.
-Notably, the second and third quarters of 2023 saw a remarkable uptick in condo launches, significantly elevating sales.
-In 2023, Pattaya maintained its lead in condo transfers to foreigners, surpassing Bangkok with proportions of 41.7% and 37.5%, respectively.
-This outperformed the average rates of 30.8% and 48.8% from 2018 to 2022.